 Phone: 248-942-3268

-The faculty, students and staff of the OCC Dental Hygiene Clinic are dedicated to making
+The faculty, students and staff of the OCC Dental Hygiene Clinic are dedicated to making your visit

-quality treatment by our students under professional supervision.
+our students under professional supervision.

 DENTAL HYGIENE CARE INCLUDES: